-And though many are the varieties of cannabis, there is very little alteration on how the leaves look like from one strain of cannabis to another.
-Here are some of the other facts you should know about cannabis leaves:
+In this overview we will discuss the anatomy of the cannabis leaf as well as how to diagnose and treat some common problems encountered by home growers.
+Although there are many varieties of cannabis, there is very little alteration on how the leaves look like from one strain of cannabis to another.
+Here are some of the other facts you should know about cannabis leaves.

-Cannabis leaves are not alternate as most of the other herbs in the same family, but rather, they are compound and decussate-opposite.
+In terms of leaf arrangement, cannabis leaves are not ‘alternate’ as most of the other herbs in the same family, but rather, they are compound and decussate-opposite.
 The leaves emerge in pairs on either sides of the stem and they also have a characteristic vertical line in between the spaces.
 Though the leaves are decussate when they are young, they normally begin to form alternate patterns as the plant nears flowering stage.

 The three main cannabis strains are sativa, indica and ruderalis.
 From a broader perspective, the leaves may be seen to have no difference amongst them, but a close look will reveal subtle differences as follows:

 Sativa leaves – the leaves are long and slender.
 They have very conspicuous serrations which make them look spiky and jagged.
 The color of the leaves is also distinct and normally ranges from blackish green at the darkest to lime green.
 A fully grown sativa leaf can contain up to 13 leaflets.